plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

  - title: Create a Chart
    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
-Choose 'Heatmap' under 'Chart type’."
+Choose 'Heat map' under 'Chart type’."
       img: "![Choose chart main](../static/images/heat-map/heat-choose-chart.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your axes to your heatmap.
-After selecting ‘Heatmap', you should then fill out the Z, X and Y dropdown to create the plot."
+    - copy: "Click on GRAPH on the left-hand side to add your axes to your heat map.
+After selecting ‘Heat map', you should then fill out the Z, X and Y dropdown to create the plot."
       img: "![Adding axes](../static/images/heat-map/heat-add-axes.png)"
-    - copy: "This will create a raw heatmap, as seen below."
+    - copy: "This will create a raw heat map, as seen below."
       img: "![Raw heatmap](../static/images/heat-map/raw-heatmap.png)"

  - title: Style a Chart
    sub-steps:
     - copy: "You can choose your colorscale, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your chart."
-    - copy: "To change the color gradients of your heatmap, select ‘Traces’ under the same STYLE tab, and choose the colorscale you want."
+    - copy: "To change the color gradients of your heat map, select ‘Traces’ under the same STYLE tab, and choose the colorscale you want."
       img: "![Colourscale](../static/images/heat-map/heat-colourscale.png)"
-    - copy: "After you've chosen your colorscale, you have the option to smooth your heatmap to create a continuous heatmap.
-So far, we've had it with the 'Smoothing' option off."
+    - copy: "After you've chosen your colorscale, you have the option to smooth your heat map to create a continuous heat map.
+So far, we've shown an example with the 'Smoothing' option off."
       img: "![Smoothing before](../static/images/heat-map/heat-smoothing-before.png)"
-    - copy: "This is when the 'Smoothing' option is selected."
+    - copy: "Here is where you select the 'Smoothing' option."
       img: "![Smoothing after](../static/images/heat-map/heat-smoothing-after.png)"
-    - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it.
+    - copy: "To add a title to your heat map, double click on the title and type directly into the field.
 The same can be done for the axis labels and legend."
       img: "![Type directly title](../static/images/heat-map/heat-type-title.png)"
     - copy: "Another option is to visit the 'Layout' section under STYLE, click on 'Text' and enter your title in the box, as shown below.
-Note that certain typeface are only available with a PRO subscription.
+Note that certain typefaces are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Type in layout panel](../static/images/heat-map/heat-type-title-panel.png)"

  - title: Save and Share
    sub-steps:
-    - copy: "Your heatmap is now done!
+    - copy: "Your heat map is now done!
 Click SAVE on the left-hand side."
       img: "![Save main](../static/images/heat-map/heat-save.png)"
     - copy: "After giving your file a name, select your PLOT and DATA as 'Public' or 'Private'.
 For more information on how sharing works, including the difference between private, public and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/heat-map/heat-save-popup.png)"